 Phonics at Abbots Ripton Church of England Primary School

 We believe that learning phonics is a crucial skill to support children in becoming early readers and writers.
-We know that this skill has to be practised, and applied daily and this is given priority in our school day.
-We also want our children to love reading and books, and so we use the Story Time Phonics resources to ensure that children link the learning of phonics to the joy of reading books.
-Our data shows that this resource, despite not being in the government list of accredited schemes, has a significant impact on our children's learning to read.
+We know that this skill has to be practised, and applied daily and this skill is given priority in our school day.
+We also understand the importance of parents as partners, and have phonic and reading workshops at the outset of the school year, to support learning at home

-We move the children on at the same pace and have a mastery approach, where all children have the opportunity to learn new phonemes and graphemes.
-We differentiate in the practise session and also pre teach and review learning with those that need support outside of the phonic lesson.
+We move the children on at the same pace and have a mastery approach, where all children have the opportunity to learn the new phonemes and graphemes.
+We review learning every 6 weeks and support those falling behind with daily keep up sessions.
+Children in Year 2,3 and 4 who need support with their reading have Rapid Catch Up sessions daily, to support any gaps they may have in their phonic knowledge.